hyriver/pygeohydro/README.rst

 Features
 --------

 Hydrodata is a python library designed to aid in watershed analysis.
-It provides access to hydrology and climatology databases with some helper functions for visualization.
+It provides easy and consistent access to a handful of hydrology and climatology databases with some helper functions for visualization.
 Currently, the following data retrieval services are supported:

 * `NLDI <https://labs.waterdata.usgs.gov/about-nldi/>`_ and `NHDPlus V2 <https://www.usgs.gov/core-science-systems/ngp/national-hydrography/national-hydrography-dataset?qt-science_support_page_related_con=0#qt-science_support_page_related_con>`_ for vector river network, catchments, and other NHDPlus data.
 * `Daymet <https://daymet.ornl.gov/>`__ for climatology data, both single pixel and gridded